 The degree should include advanced learning in research, execution of a research project and a written report on the research.

-A minimum of five years’ professional experience in the specific area of study
+A minimum of two years’ relevant professional experience

 PGR2: Admission to a doctoral programme

 The Doctor of Education sets students up for their research thesis by providing a supportive and collaborative cohort-based learning experience.
 The support students give each other is a key element in this programme.

 The research portfolio comprises four 30-point courses that will develop your research competency, and enable you to make the transition from practitioner to researcher.
 All students are expected to attend portfolio blocs (usually four Saturdays each semester) throughout the year.
 You will have the support of your peers and the Doctor of Education team.